Coronavirus: Information for researchers

 - University of Bern employees with possible Sars-Cov-2 infection or disease symptoms can be tested at the University Emergency Centre (UNZ) (in German) of the Inselspital on request.
 The University of Bern has made an agreement with the UNZ, in which this testing will be able to be carried out without complications.
 During service hours (daily 10:00- 17:00) you can report to the reception of the emergency unit and identify yourself with your UNICARD.
 Advance notification is not necessary.
 No costs will be incurred by employees.
 The invoice will be sent to the University of Bern.
 The results of the swab test are available within 36 hours.
 In the event of a positive COVID-19 result, patients will be informed by telephone.
 Negative results will not be reported.
 In urgent cases or when outside of service hours, a swab test can be performed as part of a normal medical consultation.
 Again, registration by telephone is not necessary, but a health insurance card will be required.

 - In the event of a confirmed Sars-Cov-2 infection, the measures set forth by the FOPH will be followed, which will be provided by a doctor.
-This includes notifying the employee's superior at the workplace.
-If possible, with the help and agreement of the person concerned, the superior will check the person's working environment based on their logbook and initiate the necessary measures.

 The institute directors and heads of department are responsible for occupational safety, health protection and environmental safety in their unit and have a health protection and safety officer (GeSiBe) at their disposal.